.

 Frances Schimenti, Arrigo Pola, Pierro Passerotti, Virgilio Stocco, Loretta di Lelio, Walter Mona Chesi, Anna Marcangeli, Carlo Platania, Opera Rome, Luigi Ricci conducting.
 Chorus master in Giuseppe Conca.
 The Allegro-Royale reference number is 1544/1545.

-At left the Allegro-Royale disc with highlights from La Bohème with the same cast as on the Remington issue.
+Above the Allegro-Royale disc with highlights from La Bohème with the same cast as on the Remington issue.

 R-199-99/3